aseprite/aseprite/INSTALL.md

 ## Mac OS X details

-You need the old Mac OS X 10.4 SDK universal, which can be obtained from a Xcode 3.2 distribution.
+You need the old Mac OS X 10.4 SDK universal, which can be obtained from Xcode 3.1 Developer Tools (Xcode 3.1 Developer DVD, `xcode31_2199_developerdvd.dmg`).
 You can get it from Apple developer website (you need to be registered):

   https://developer.apple.com/downloads/

-Install the MacOSX10.4.Universal.pkg and run cmake with the following
+Inside the `Packages` folder, there is a MacOSX10.4.Universal.pkg, install it (it will be installed in `/SDKs/MacOSX10.4u.sdk`), and run cmake with the following parameters:
-parameters:

     -DCMAKE_OSX_ARCHITECTURES:STRING=i386
     -DCMAKE_OSX_DEPLOYMENT_TARGET:STRING=10.4